 Packing Tape

 Packing tape, also known as packaging tape, is a polypropylene- or polyester-backed tape designed for long-lasting performance.
-It’s the best tape to use on cardboard boxes and packages, but it’s just as useful on manilla envelopes, bubble mailers and foam.
 Packing tape works in hot and cold temperatures.
 While it isn’t waterproof, it is water-resistant.
-The most common colors of packing tape are brown and clear, however, colors like blue, red or green are available when the project calls for color coding.
+The most common colors of packing tape are brown and clear; however, colors like blue, red or green are available when the project calls for color coding.

 Double-Sided Mounting Tape

 Double-sided mounting tape is a durable tape with adhesive on both sides that’s designed to join two items together.
-It’s used in a variety of applications, including arts and crafts, automotive, hanging pictures, and more.
 The adhesion on double-sided mounting tape is usually strong, and it’s either removable or permanent.
 Check manufacturer’s recommendations for the maximum weight capacity before hanging large items.

 Flooring Tape